nxtfsm/demo_helloJestTDD/tutorials/tutorial.md

 ```

-...and then writing a function that automates the steps folks who don't know will take to know if that test is true or false, so that the function will work no matter what country we throw at it:
+...and then writing a function that automates the steps folks who don't know will take to know if that test should return true or false, so that the function will work no matter what country we throw at it:

 ```javascript
 function lookupCapitalCity(someCountry) {